getpelican/pelican/docs/plugins.rst

         {% endif %}

 This will show a thumbnail or the default thumbnail if the plugin is installed.

-Its up to you to provide a default thumbnail.
+Its up to you to provide a default thumbnail of the correct size and to specify the correct path in your settings.

 Asset management
 ----------------